 In the 1970's and 1980's, this begin to change.
 A new breed of fencers begin to compete on the international stage.
 These fencers were more athletic, and capable of very explosive footwork actions.
 As the power and speed of the fencers increased, distances expanded to allow for human reaction time to respond.
 International coaches began to emphasize the control of the distance and the dynamics of the bout over blade play.

 International referees—facing pressure from influential National coaches—begin to call time with a bias towards the attacking fencer, with the attack defined by aggressive taking of the space by one fencer over another.
 Footwork became the driving force in fencing actions.
-Any action of the blade was permissible as long as the "attacker" was moving forward.
+The start of the attack became more subtle and easier to hide from the opponent.
 The advent of flicking thrusts to targets that were previously inaccessible allowed for blade preparations that threatened "zones" of the opponent rather than a specific target.
 This greatly blurred the line between what was an attack and what was a preparation.

 Fencers adjusted to the new dynamic.
 Blade preparations became secondary to capturing space and momentum on the attack.
 Fencers—to deny their opponents any advantage—begin to fence with an absence of the blade, finishing their attacks with long, reaching "flicks" to hard to defend targets.
 A fencing style grew favoring fast and powerful footwork as the preparation to the attack.
 This new approach of making preparations with the feetas well as the willingness of referees to acknowledge such preparationschanged the priority weapons (foil and saber) dramatically.
 Each element drove the other in a spiral, as dynamic footwork removed the importance of blade work.